 RS ConnectPoint® is an intuitive touchscreen terminal that allows a user to quickly connect to the RS PurchasingManager® platform, where they can find the exact part they need and order it.
-It also connects to our nationwide network of 16 RS Local centres, so the customer can speak to their nearest centre.
-All without having to spend valuable time away from the workshop or lab.
+It also connects to our nationwide network of 16 RS Local branches, so the customer can be in touch with their nearest centre.
+All without having to spend time away from the workshop or lab.
 RS ConnectPoint® is built on the highly scalable and low-cost Raspberry Pi hardware platform.

 Simple, effective and convenient